mahesh-panchal/nextflow-novice/_episodes/02-language.md

 A Nextflow workflow is executed using the `nextflow run <script.nf>` command.
-Each task is executed locally (on your computer) by default, and expects all the commands in your process tasks to be available on the command line.
+Each task is executed locally (on your computer) by default, and expects all the commands in your process scripts to be available on the command line.
 While local execution is suitable for small scale data processing, Nextflow integrates support for several third-party softwares enabling large scale data processing through